 From Years 2-6 we use a two - weekly cycle of learning words around a particular convention or spelling pattern.
-During the two-week cycle the children receive short spelling sessions (see below) which include a range of different activities to support the learning of new patterns through reading and writing.
-At different points during this cycle the children carry out activities in their spelling journals (Years 2-4) or SPAG (spelling, punctuation and grammar) books (Years 5-6).
+During the two-week cycle the children receive short spelling sessions (see below) which include a range of different activities to support the learning of new patterns through reading and writing, often through informal game based activities.
+Children in years 2-5 record these sessions in their English books, rather than in a separate spelling book, to encourage them to embed their spelling lessons in their other English work.
+Children in Year 6 have a dedicated SPaG book.